pythonanywhere/flask-tutorials/tutorial-2.md

     commenter = db.relationship('User', foreign_keys=commenter_id)

-The first of these says that `Comment` objects have a field called `commenter_id`, which is the database ID of the commenter.
+The first of these says that `Comment` objects have a field called `commenter_id`, which is the database ID of the commenter, the commenter being a user defined in the `users` table.
 (Technically, this kind of relationship between two tables in a database is called a "foreign key", as you can see in the code.)
-The second sets up a special field on `Comment` so that if we just ask for `comment.commenter`, it will look up the user by the ID in `commenter_id`, and give us that user.
+The second sets up a special field on `Comment` so that if we just ask for `comment.commenter`, it will look up the user by the ID in `commenter_id`, and give us the object corresponding to that user.

 Save the file, then head over to the bash console, generate the migration, and upgrade the database: